 Patients

-PD patients diagnosed according to internationally recognized criteria (Gibb and Lees, 1988; Lees et al., 2009) across all disease stages were included.
+PD patients diagnosed according to internationally recognized criteria (Gibb and Lees, 1988; Lees et al., 2009) were included, and represented a mixed cohort of drug-naïve and treated PD across all disease stages.
 For the NMSS study, patients were older than 30 years, but for inclusion of NILS patients there was no age limit.
 Exclusion criteria were: inability to read, understand, or answer written questionnaires; comorbidity, sequelae, or any disorder interfering with the assessment of PD; and inability to give informed consent.
 Patient recruitment was carried out across 15 countries in America, Asia, and Europe from 2007 to 2011.

 Assessments